 Utility Scale System Utilizes Tracking Technology to Maximize Energy Output

+“This project offers us a cost effective way to incorporate more renewable power into our purchased power portfolio,” said Tyler Carlson, MEC’s Chief Executive Officer.
 “Our members want solar — they are for it as long as it’s cost effective for the Cooperative,” Carlson said.

 The project required no upfront capital from MEC.
 Constellation owns and operates the solar power system.
 Mohave Electric will purchase the electricity generated by the solar panels from Constellation through a 30-year power purchase agreement.
 The terms of the agreement provide periodic options for MEC to purchase the facilities after six years.